manassaloi/manassaloi.github.io/_posts/2022-01-03-supernormal-great-web3.markdown

 [Obviously there are more arguments around privacy, environmental concerns around proof of work, the inability to reverse transactions, people getting rug-pulled in web3 projects, but we will ignore those for now and just focus on the blockchain]

 While web2 folks use their super normal mental model ask how can a database be so slow and costly.
-These are fundamentals.They can't move beyond underperformance in these two dimensions central to their thinking of how a database works.
+These are fundamentals.
+They can't move beyond underperformance in these two dimensions central to their thinking of how a database works.

 Who is right?
 We will see.

-Will Eth 2.0, solve the issues currently web2 folks see with blockchains.
+- Will Eth 2.0 solve the issues currently web2 folks see with blockchains?

-Will there be a world where we see the benefits of current database systems [speed and low/not cost] with the extra benefits that blockchain provides?
+- Will there be a world where we see the benefits of current database systems [speed and low/not cost] with the extra benefits that blockchain provides?

-But what I am sure of is that we can view web3 projects using the mental model of super normal.
+One thing I am sure of is that we can view web3 projects using the mental model of super normal.
 We have to ask whether the benefits are so great that it is okay for it to be not good.
 And that is the hardest part.